 7. Multiply Plants From The Existing Bunch

 Plants are expensive, and sometimes the success of growing it in your home is way low.
 You can save money on not buying new plants every summer and multiply it by dividing the existing plant.
-But splitting a plant need much care and patience, and it only gives you few plants from an existing plant.
+But splitting a plant need much care and patience, and it only gives you a few plants from an existing plant.

 You can speed up getting more plants from existing plants by rooting and cutting the existing plants.
 If you’re cutting perennials, then it requires patience.

 It almost takes a full year for cutting to grow to full size.
-Taking cutting in early summer is recommended as you'll need this for new growth.
-For most places taking a cut from May to June is the ideal time of cutting and planting.
+Taking cutting in early summer is recommended as you’ll need this for new growth.
+For most places taking a cut from May to June is the ideal time for cutting and planting.

 8. Plant Basis On Color And Not On The Mix

 Plant seeds are a more natural and cheaper way to have multiple plants in your garden.
-In most garden centers, you can often find seed packets mix of one annual in different colors, to get a nice variety of hues.
-But to make a colorful bunch, plant swatch of single colors of annuals.
+In most garden centers, you can often find seed packets mixed of one annual in different colors, to get a nice variety of hues.
+But to make a colorful bunch, plant a swatch of single colors of annuals.

 To help you get started following is super easy annuals to grow from seed.